 5 ways to get more sleep

 There are effective ways to manage your sleeplessness.
 The key, says Driver, is to take control of your sleep habits.
 Rather than adding sleep troubles to your list of daily concerns, realize that periods of disrupted sleep can be perfectly normal.
+Your sleep habits could also be trying to tell you something about your health.

 “The first thing you have to understand is that one night of lost sleep isn’t going to be a catastrophe.
 What ends up happening is that [you start to think], ‘If I don’t get to sleep now, I won’t be able to function during the day.’
 And it becomes a self-fulfilling prophecy.”